Skanthasishanth/EX.No.-2.2-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

 # EX.No.-2.2 CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING
 ## Date :

-## AIM:
+## AIM :

-To create a 3Dmodel from the given isometric drawing using fusion 360 tool.
+To create a 3D-model from the given isometric drawing using fusion 360 tool.

-## REQUIREMENTS:
+## REQUIREMENTS :
 1. Autodesk fusion 360
 2. Windows 10
 3. 16 GB of RAM (integrated graphics recommend 1 GB or more)
 4. 2.5 Mbps or faster download; 500 Kbps or faster upload

-## STEP-2:  Select the Sketch Plane
+## STEP-1 :  Select the Sketch Plane
  Select the TOP (XY) Plane

-## STEP-3: Create a Sketch
+## STEP-2 : Create a Sketch
 1. Select Sketch > Rectangle > Center Rectangle.
 2. Now hover over the origin (center) of the sketch.
 You should see the cursor snap to this location.
 3. Click once to begin placing the rectangle.